JessLovell/xisbi/Readmes/groupAgreement.md

   - Ask for help after 15 minutes. **Be receptive for help.**
   - No work to be done over the break.
   - Jessica will be out on December 28th.
 Group can work without Jessica.

-## Git process
-- Nobody merges their own PR.
-The other pair needs to review and merge PR.
-- Have a development branch the everyone pulls from, then merge to development branch.
-When features are completed merge to master.
-- Master should have benchmarks:
-  - Test of life on heroku, home page, users complete, MVP, features as completed.